jorgebianchetti/W25X0XGV/README.md

 // Erase the block that holds the page 0 W25X0XGV_block_erase(0);

-// Load the content of data_to_program to page 0 of the FLASH uint8_t data_to_program[W25N01GV_STORAGE_PAGE_SIZ] = {0x01};
+// Write the content of data_to_program to page 0 of the FLASH uint8_t data_to_program[W25N01GV_STORAGE_PAGE_SIZ] = {0x01};

 W25X0XGV_load_prog_data(data_to_program, W25N01GV_STORAGE_PAGE_SIZ);